 Sponsor and status

-This resolution was introduced on November 21, 1974, in a previous session of Congress, but was not enacted.
+This resolution was introduced on November 21, 1974, in a previous session of Congress, but it did not receive a vote.

 Representative for Michigan's 18th congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.J.Res.
 1169 (93rd) was a joint resolution in the United States Congress.

 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 Resolutions numbers restart every two years.
 That means there are other resolutions with the number H.J.Res.
 1169.
 This is the one from the 93rd Congress.